Polaris (Australian band): Fatalism and Siew's death (2023–present)

 On 23 March 2024, the band announced that drummer Daniel Furnari was withdrawing from the European leg of the Fatalism tour due to ill health and replaced by Conjurer drummer Noah See.
 Furnari would return to the lineup for the band's tour of regional Australia with Ocean Grove, as well as Sydney bands Bloom and Inertia.

 On 16 October 2024, Knotfest announced that Polaris would join the lineup for their 2025 Australian festival.
 In a February 2025 interview with The Music, vocalist Jamie Hails revealed that the band was in the early stages of writing new music, and that touring guitarist Jesse Crofts has been included in their songwriting sessions.

-On 5 September 2025, 2 years after the album's original release, the band released the instrumental version of Fatalism.
+On 5 September 2025, two years after the album's original release, the band released the instrumental version of Fatalism.

+Following this release, the band was announced as the special guest for Linkin Park on the Australian leg of the "From Zero" world tour.

+A month later in October 2025, it was confirmed that the band would support Electric Callboy on the North American dates of their 2026 "Tanzneid World Tour" alongside Scene Queen.
+It would mark their first shows back in the United States since 2024.
+As part of the tour, the band played at Welcome to Rockville, which took place in Daytona Beach, Florida, and the Sonic Temple festival in May 2026.

+On 24 April 2026, vocalist Jamie Hails was featured on the August Burns Red song "Sonic Salvation" from their album Season of Surrender.

+In April 2026, drummer Daniel Furnari said that the band had begun work on a new album which would push their sound into "new territory" with "some of the least metal moments on there, while also featuring some of our most metal moments you’ve ever heard from us."

+Beginning on 24 August 2026, the band began posting a series of cryptic graphics, which gradually revealed the phrase "The Dark Grows Near Without You Here."
+Subsequently, in an email to its fans on 28 August 2026, the band confirmed that the first single off its upcoming fourth studio album would be called "Without You" which was released on 2 September 2026.